CCI Student Petitions

-- Student Justification Statement: Draft a letter that states what action you are requesting.
+• Student Justification Statement: Draft a letter that states what action you are requesting.
 For example “I am requesting a Late Add for Course # taken in QUARTER YEAR.”
 Briefly explain what extenuating circumstances support your request.
 Explain why a CCI petition is the appropriate course of action for your request.
-A petition is needed for each individual course; however, it is helpful to note in the statement if multiple petitions are being submitted.
+If multiple petitions are being submitted please note this in your justification statement.
+A petition is needed for each individual course; except Withdrawal petitions.

-- Submit Your Petition Online: Once you have met and discussed your situation with your advisor and have all the required documentation, please complete the CCI Student Petition Form online.
+3. Submit Your Petition in MYUCSC Once you have met and discussed your situation with your advisor and have all the required documentation, students can submit petitions to CCI by logging to MyUCSC using their CruzID and Gold Password.
+And completing the second step of Multi-Factor Authentication (MFA) and then navigating to the Undergraduate Student eForms tile and selecting CCI Student Petition from the list.

 For detailed information about required documentation for each petition, please review the Table of Required Documents for CCI Student Petition Requests.